maxburger4real/structure-of-lottery-tickets/thesis.md

 Somehow the bias-as-zero initialization doesnt split so well.
 Might be interesting to check this out, what happens inside differently.
 Anyways, this is the run path to the splittery boy mxmn/concat_moons/f20n8zem

+Nice neew developments.
+The splitting works.
+Now it is just a matter of interesting experiments.
+What is still missing is plotting the lifetimes.

+# TODOS
+- [ ] plot the lifetimes.